 If you think fried chicken originated in America, you’re wrong.
 Scottish settlers introduced this dish to the Southern Colonies and the rest is history.

-More than half of American Presidents are of Scottish descent
+More than half of US Presidents are of Scottish descent

 Do the Scottish do well in politics?
 In America they sure do!
 Lots our presidents are of Scottish or Scottish-Irish ancestry.